Ayaindeed/ELT-PipelineELT-dbt-Snowflake-Airflow-/README.md

 ## Acknowledgments

-This project was built following the excellent tutorial by [Data with Marc](https://www.youtube.com/watch?v=OLXkGB7krGo&t=2071s).
+This project was built following the excellent tutorial by [jayzern](https://www.youtube.com/watch?v=OLXkGB7krGo&t=2071s).
 The tutorial provided a solid foundation for understanding the integration between dbt, Snowflake, and Airflow, which was then extended with custom Docker configurations and troubleshooting for production deployment.

 ## Deploy Your Project Locally
 ===========================